checkedc/checkedc/CONTRIBUTING.md

 # Contributing to Checked C

-We welcome contributions to the Checked C Project!
-Contributions can take many forms, depending on your level of interest:
+We welcome contributions to the Checked C Project.
+Contributions can take many forms depending on your level of interest:

 * Participating in [mailing lists](https://github.com/Microsoft/CheckedC/blob/master/MAILING-LISTS.md) and discussions